alisopp/KaraokeMusicVideoManager/README.md

 4. *In the Main tab browse for your project and search for and select the appropriate main class.*
 5. *Close the dialog.*

-If you now click under `File` `Export` and then search and select `Runnable JAR file`.
-After that select your just now entered descriptive name under `Launch configuration:`, select `Package required libaries into generated JAR` and click `Finish`.
+If you now click in the menu bar of eclipse `File` select in the new menu `Export` and then search and select `Runnable JAR file`.
+After that select your just now entered descriptive name next to the label `Launch configuration:`, select `Package required libaries into generated JAR` and click `Finish`.

 Like [c0der](https://stackoverflow.com/a/43454265/7827128) I had the problem that my just entered descriptive name didn't showed up under `Launch configuration:`.
 But a simple restart of the Eclipse IDE fixed this for me.